-(1) to assist with the interpretation of the Terrestrial Biodiversity NRS provisions of the LEP.
+(a) to assist with the interpretation of the Terrestrial Biodiversity NRS provisions of the LEP.

-- (1) Terrestrial Biodiversity mapping consists of 2 combined data sets depicting natural vegetation and habitat (wildlife) corridors. - (2) Clause 6.6 of the Richmond Valley LEP 2012 requires consideration of whether a development is likely to have: - Ø an adverse impact on habitat, the survival of fauna and habitat connectivity; and/or - Ø cause fragmentation of the habitat, and - Ø whether there are any actions that can be taken to avoid an impact, to minimise the impact, or to mitigate the impact.
+- (1) Terrestrial Biodiversity mapping consists of 2 combined data sets depicting natural vegetation and habitat (wildlife) corridors. - (2) Clause 6.6 of the Richmond Valley LEP 2012 requires consideration of whether a development is likely to have: - an adverse impact on habitat, the survival of fauna and habitat connectivity; and/or - cause fragmentation of the habitat, and - whether there are any actions that can be taken to avoid an impact, to minimise the impact, or to mitigate the impact.

+Clause 6.6 Terrestrial biodiversity

-Extract from Richmond Valley Local Environmental Plan 2012Clause 6.6 Terrestrial biodiversity whether the development: i is likely to have any adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and iii is likely to have any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna, and iii) has any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and iii) has any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and iii) has any potential to fragment, disturb or mitigate the impacts of the development.
+- (1) The objective of this clause is to maintain terrestrial biodiversity by: - a) protecting native fauna and flora, and - (b) protecting the ecological processes necessary for their continued existence, and - (c) encouraging the conservation and recovery of native fauna and flora and their habitats. - (2) This clause applies to land identified as "Biodiversity" on the Terrestrial Biodiversity Map. - (3) Before determining a development application for development on land to which this clause applies, the consent authority must consider: - (a) whether the development: - is likely to have any adverse impact on the condition, ecological value and significance of the fauna and flora on the land, and - (ii) is likely to have any adverse impact on the importance of the vegetation on the land to the habitat and survival of native fauna, and - (iii) has any potential to fragment, disturb or diminish the biodiversity structure, function and composition of the land, and - (iv) is likely to have any adverse impact on the habitat elements providing connectivity on the land, and - (b) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development. - (4) Development consent must not be granted for development on land to which this clause applies unless the consent authority is satisfied that: - the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or - (b) if that impact cannot be reasonably avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or - (c) if that impact cannot be minimised-the development will be managed to mitigate that impact.

-The objective of this clause is to maintain terrestrial biodiversity by: protecting native fauna and flora, and protecting the ecological processes necessary for their continued existence, and encouraging the conservation and recovery of native fauna and flora and their habitats.

-(2) This clause applies to land identified as "Biodiversity" on the Terrestrial Biodiversity Map.
-(3) Before determining a development application for development on land to which this clause applies, the consent authority must consider:

-(4) Development consent must not be granted for development on land to which this clause applies unless the consent authority is satisfied that:

-a the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or if that impact cannot be minimised-the development will be managed to mitigate that impact, or